The Best DBeaver Alternative

 What features does Jam SQL Studio have that DBeaver doesn't?

-• Local MCP server (Model Context Protocol) — use Jam SQL Studio as a tool from Claude Desktop / Claude Code, OpenCode, or Codex CLI
+- Local MCP server (Model Context Protocol) — use Jam SQL Studio as a tool from Claude Desktop / Claude Code, OpenCode, or Codex CLI; DBeaver PRO added MCP server support in 26.0 (checked July 2026)

-• AI safety policies — control what agents can do (block/confirm/allow) with strict read-only defaults
+- AI safety policies — control what agents can do (block, read-only, confirm); no queries run by default

 Does Jam SQL Studio support MCP (Model Context Protocol)?